SijuML/Bike-Sharing-Assignment/README.md

-# Project Name
+# Bike Sharing Assignment
-> Outline a brief description of your project.
+> A data analysis and machine learning project to predict bike demand for a bike-sharing company using linear regression.

 ## Table of Contents